hernanrizzuti/strava-harvester/README.md

 ##### Run: add the following tasks and arguments
     clean bootRun --args='
     --accessToken=<strava access token>
-    --harvestedDestination=<destination where the parquet will be written> --activityYears=<number of years of activities>'
+    --harvestedActivityDestination=<destination where the parquet will be written> --activityYears=<number of years of activities>'

 Example: